ravinderreddy-p/100-days-of-code/log_ravi.md

 Today's Progress: Completed practice coding on HTML and CSS.

 Thoughts : I successfully completed practice course on HTML and CSS.
 Tomorrow, I will start working on Tribute page as 1st project.

+Day 5 : November 4, 2018.

+Today's Progress: I started working on Tribute page from FCC.
+Thoughts: I am planning to complete this project in 5 hours of time.

+Day 6: November 5, 2018.

+Today's Progress: Continue working on Tribute page.

+Thoughts: Exploring more options using Bootstrap and JQuery but later realize to use only with HTML and CSS.